jambesh/tableau-power-automate/README.md

 it is really easy to setup the webhook URL on Mirosoft Flow -  follow the instruction and you should be ready in 15 min.

-# Step B : Create Tableau Webhook (Tell Tableau where to post Events when it occur)
+# Step B : Create Tableau Webhook (Tell Tableau where to post events when it occur)

 ###### Simple Postman Installation and Import Step:
    1) Download latest Postman from https://www.postman.com/downloads/ for your sytem(MAC/Widnows)